simonecolli/academic-presentations/FAI/README.md

-# Fondamenti di Intelligenza Artificiale
+# Fundamentals of Artificial Intelligence

-This folder contains the presentation and the report for the STA (Sentiment Tree Analysis) project.
+This folder contains the presentation and the report for the project.

 - `sta_presentation.pdf`: the presentation of the project.
 - `sta_text.pdf`: the report of the project.